-I start and end most days with a walk or run in the woods and with a time of meditation.
+I start and end most days with a walk or run in the woods and a time of meditation.
 I am nourished also by the company of friends and family who don’t live across the pasture, by the witness of trees, by many books, and by the wisdom of Christianity and other spiritual traditions.

 My professional life centers around a therapy practice in Asheville, North Carolina.
-I am deeply grateful to the people who come talk with me there.
-I pray that the conversations we have help them give more clear-eyed, full-hearted attention to their lives, and that paying attention in those ways, in the presence of another, helps lessen their suffering and expand their aliveness.
+I am deeply grateful to the people who talk with me there.
+I pray that the conversations we have help them give more clear-eyed, full-hearted attention to their lives, and that giving attention in those ways, in the presence of another, helps lessen their suffering and expand their aliveness.
 I know those conversations do that for me.

 “Instructions for living a life.
 Pay attention.
 Be astonished.
 Tell about it.”